mattpap/masters-thesis/sphinx/src/introduction.rst

 of such measurements, because each run is influenced but fluctuations generated by the operating system, as we can not guarantee that for each run, there will be exactly 100% of CPU time available.
-However, all timings were done with no background applications running, minimising risk of getting invalid time measurement.
-We used standard functionality of IPython for doing benchmarks, to allow the reader to follow code examples we will show in this thesis and verify them on reader's computer (all benchmarks of this thesis were done on a single core Intel Pentium--M 1.7 GHz CPU with 1 GiB of memory, running Gentoo Linux, with kernel 2.6 series, operating system).
+However, all timings were done with no background applications running, minimising risk of getting invalid time measurements.
+We used standard functionality of IPython for doing benchmarks to allow the reader to follow code examples that we will show in this thesis and verify them on reader's computer (all benchmarks of this thesis were done on a single core Intel Pentium--M 1.7 GHz CPU with 1 GiB of memory, running Gentoo Linux, with kernel 2.6 series, operating system).

 Acknowledgements
 ================

-The author would like to thank members of |sympy|'s development team for their support, in particular Aaron Meurer and Criss Smith for their important input in discussion about the module and its internals and for many bugfixes and patches with improvements they submitted, and Ondřej Čertík for his help in general.
+The author would like to thank members of |sympy|'s development team for their support, in particular Aaron Meurer and Criss Smith for their important input in discussion about the module and its internals and for many bugfixes and patches with improvements they submitted, and Ondřej Čertík for his general advice.
 The author would also like to thank the supervisor of this thesis, Krzysztof Juszczyszyn, for his patience concerning author's work on this thesis and his enthusiasm about the project.